AdamZieman/RemoteFileCopy/README.md

 # Remote File Copy

 ## Overview
 This script script facilitates copying user profile files and directories between two devices within an enterprise network.
-It includes validation for device names and employee IDs, ensures the user profiles exist on both devices, and transfers files while excluding those specified in a configuration file.
+It includes validation for device names and employee IDs, ensures the user profiles exist on both devices, and transfers files while excluding certain files and directories on predefined logic.

 ## Prerequisites
 1. **Administrator Permissions:** The script must be run with administrative privileges to access and modify system files.
 2. **Device Connectivity:** Both source and destination devices must be powered on and connected to the enterprise network.
 3. **User Profile Presence:** The user profile corresponding to the specified employee ID must exist on both the source and destination devices.
-4. **Exclusion File:** A file named `remoteFileCopy_excludeFiles.txt` must be present in the script directory if specific files or directories need to be excluded during the copy process.

 ## Script Functionality
 1. **Input Validation:**